open-telemetry/opentelemetry-go/CONTRIBUTING.md

 The README should not be a repetition of Go doc comments.

+You can verify the presence of all README files with the `make verify-readmes` command.

 ## Style Guide

 One of the primary goals of this project is that it is actually used by